VenalityXT/Red-Team-Tactics/README.md

 ## Key Achievements

-- **Discovered and exploited 7+ service vulnerabilities**
+- **Exploited command injection vulnerability in the web application**
-  *Used Nmap and banner grabbing to identify vulnerable versions of OpenSSH, VSFTPD, Samba, and Apache services on Metasploitable 2.*
+  *Used the web application's input fields to inject OS commands and gain access to the underlying Linux system, achieving remote code execution on the target.*

-- **Achieved 3 successful privilege escalations**
+- **Exploited an insecure SMB service to enumerate users and share information**
-  *Used misconfigured sudo permissions, SUID binaries, and kernel exploits to escalate from limited shell access to root.*
+  *Leveraged weak configurations in the SMB service to access shared folders and enumerate users, revealing sensitive files and user credentials.*

-- **Cracked 5 user credentials using brute-force**
+- **Exploited weak SSH credentials through brute-forcing**
-  *Utilized Hydra and Medusa to crack SSH and FTP logins, including accounts with default and weak passwords.*
+  *Used Hydra to brute-force SSH login credentials, gaining unauthorized access to the system with default and weak passwords.*

-- **Executed post-exploitation actions on compromised systems**
+- **Accessed an unsecured MySQL database**
-  *Enumerated users, extracted hashed passwords, and captured sensitive information from `/etc/shadow`, web server directories, and running processes.*
+  *Exploited default configurations and weak passwords to gain access to an open MySQL service, retrieving sensitive data such as user credentials and database entries.*

-- **Delivered 6 system hardening recommendations**
+- **Identified and documented 6 additional vulnerabilities in the system**
-  *Compiled actionable mitigation steps, including service patching, removal of unnecessary packages, sudo audits, and strong authentication enforcement.*
+  *Discovered the presence of unpatched services such as outdated Apache, VSFTPD, and OpenSSH versions that could be targeted for further exploitation, along with potential configuration weaknesses like world-readable files and unnecessary services running.*

 ---